The Tubes: The Tubes Project and other milestones

-Michael Cotten started the Tubes Project in 2005, to save and digitize the band's reel to reel and video tape archive.
+Michael Cotten began the Tubes Project in 2005, to save and digitize the band's reel to reel and video tape archive.
 The collection had been kept in the closet of Tubes fan club president Marilyn Wood's son after being discarded in the late 1980s.
-Included in the vault are full color shows taped for TV at Bimbos in San Francisco, 1975 and Dutch VARA TV from the 1977 European tour.
-Over 70 interviews were conducted with band members, crew, managers, cast and colleagues such as Re Styles, Todd Rundgren, Al Kooper, Devo and David Foster.
+Included in the vault are full color shows taped for TV at Bimbo's in San Francisco, 1975 and Dutch VARA TV from the 1977 European tour.
+Over 70 interviews were conducted with band members, crew, managers, cast and colleagues such as Styles, Todd Rundgren, Al Kooper, Devo, and David Foster.
 Hundreds of photos were scanned and compiled from band members and fan collections for use in the hour and half documentary.

-After leaving the band, Jane Dornacker performed as stand-up comedian and later worked as a traffic reporter with the team that replaced Howard Stern at WNBC.
+After leaving the band, Jane Dornacker performed as stand-up comedian and later worked as a traffic reporter with the team which replaced Howard Stern at WNBC.
 She was killed in a helicopter crash in 1986, while giving a live report.
 A benefit show was held for her daughter at the Warfield in San Francisco with the Tubes and Todd Rundgren.

 On November 10, 2009, Mondo Birthmark, a CD of previously unreleased rarities, was released through the label Fuel 2000.
 The package was designed by Michael Cotten and Prairie Prince with rare photos and interviews of the group.
 The early demos featured the band's first drummer, Bob Macintosh.

 On July 24, 2019, Kenny Ortega was awarded a star on the Hollywood Walk of Fame.
 Fee, Michael Cotton and Michael Holman attended the ceremony.